mia-platform/documentation/docs/development_suite/identity-and-access-management/service-account-management.md

     - `client_secret_basic`: the Service Account authenticates by presenting its `client_id` and `client_secret` in the Authorization header of the request, in the format `Authorization: Basic <base64 encoded client_id:client_secret>`.
 The Console then decodes the header and validates the credentials against its records to authenticate the client.
     - `private_key_jwt`: the Service Account authenticates by signing a JWT (JSON Web Token) using its private key.
 The client includes a JWT in the `Authorization` header of the request, with specific claims set to appropriate values.
 The Console then verifies the JWT by validating the signature using the client public key, and checking that the claims are valid and match its records.

-For further information on how to perform OAuth2 compliant client credential flows, check out the [Client Credentials Service documentation](/runtime_suite/client-credentials/usage.md)

 ### Editing a Service Account Role

 A Service Account Role in the Company can be modified: to do so, simply click on the pencil-shaped button on the desired Service Account row and select the new Role.